Technion-Kishony-lab/quibbler/docs/User-defined-functions.rst

 *Quibbler* allows several ways for creating quibs that represent any arbitrary function.
-Below we explain and demonstrate these different ways of implementating user-defined functions.
+Below we explain and demonstrate these different ways of implementing user-defined functions.

+The implementations described here are for functions that work on quib values as a whole. *Quibbler* also supports implementing user-defined functions that work consecutively on parts of arrays, using the *NumPy* syntax of ``np.vectorize``, ``np.apply_along_axis`` (see :doc:`Diverged-evaluation`).

 Import
 ^^^^^^